Skip to main content

 Tip:

-You can install third-party secure email solutions in Outlook designed specifically for business email compliance.
-These are more likely to provide an expanded set of encryption tools that you can customise to your business needs (without delving into PowerShell!).
-One such solution is Mailock, which is built for UK compliance, though many other email encryption solutions are available.
+You can install third-party secure email solutions in supported Outlook environments to add controls for business email compliance.
+These may provide recipient authentication, secure replies, revoke, tracking, and audit trail capabilities that suit customer communication workflows.
+One such solution is Mailock, though many other email encryption solutions are available.
 Do your research to find the right option for you.
-Third-party solutions are often more affordable than upgrading your 365 licence.

 How to Secure Business Emails Using Gmail and Apple Mail